DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

   - functions for applying a warping function, either direct or inverse;
   - fast native (C) core.

+### Languages

+ *  R: in the [dtw package](http://cran.r-project.org/web/packages/dtw/index.html) on CRAN
+ *  Python: as the [`dtw-python`](https://pypi.org/project/dtw-python/) pip package

+Both are available for all major platforms.

 ### Documentation

-The best place to learn how to use the package (and a hopefully a decent deal of background on DTW) is the companion paper [Computing and Visualizing Dynamic Time Warping Alignments in R: The dtw Package](http://www.jstatsoft.org/v31/i07/), which the Journal of
+The best place to learn how to use the package (and a hopefully a good deal of background on DTW) is the companion paper [Computing and Visualizing Dynamic Time Warping Alignments in R: The dtw Package](http://www.jstatsoft.org/v31/i07/), which the Journal of